basilmohd/devtinder/Backend/notes.md

 - building connection between 2 schemas (tables) using ref and populate
 - explore queries $nin $and $ne
 - pagination - skip and limit

+- pm2 - process manager to run node application on the server continously in the background witout stopping